Shopware Nexus

 3. Check:

-6. Send Slack notification.
+6. Send a Slack notification.

-Two Approaches:
+Two approaches:

-1. Scheduled (Daily)
+1. Scheduled (daily)

 1. Schedule Trigger (daily).

-1. Listen to checkout.order.placed.
+1. Listen for order.placed.

 Troubleshooting

-Unauthorized errorRe-authenticate via SSO
+Unauthorized errorAuthenticate again via SSO

 Missing event dataAdd a log node to inspect the payload

-Slack message not sentRe-authorize Slack credentials
+Slack message is not sentReauthorize Slack credentials

 Was this article helpful?